Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms

 After using regex to extract the self-disclosure information, we randomly selected 100 comments from each group to annotate by hand.
 We found that there were 9 comments in the demographic group, 17 posts in the attitudes group, 25 in the experiences group, and 11 in the relationships group which were not clean self-disclosure phrases.
-For example, the attitudes regex patterns currently capture the phrases: "I think driving is scary" and "I think thats a good plan".
+For example, the attitudes regex patterns currently capture the phrases: ``I think driving is scary'' and ``I think thats a good plan''.
 The first phrase gives a clear opinion and is fully contained.
 The second sentence gives an opinion on something that has been mentioned outside of the current comment.
 We were initially expecting to extract clear opinions with this pattern, but in reality self-contained disclosures are difficult to extract.
 Note that the use of an LLM could potentially help, but would introduce another source of error, while requiring substantially more compute effort for a large corpus.
 Future work could likely improve upon our findings by improving the extraction approach for self-disclosures, possibly through a multi-stage filtering process.

 We list the full set of disclosure types in Table~\ref{tab:disclosure_types}.
 There are four high-level categories, with demographics and experiences each having lower-level categories.
 Demographics includes age, gender, and other identity statements, while experiences covers hobbies, possessions, and occupations.
 Attitudes includes opinions that match something like ``I think,'' ``I feel,'' or ``I believe.''
 Relationships captures familial and friend relationships.
 After filtering the original dataset, we are left with a total of 1.1M posts, representing 31\% of the original set of annotator comments.
 We provide an analysis of unigram and bigram statistics in Appendix~\ref{sec:self_disclosure_exploration}.